nlesyuk/finance-crm/README.md

 * login: pronaza@gmail.com
 * pass: 123456

-**PS:** Bill component doesn't work because server which I used only support https in a pay plan :(
+**PS:** Bill component doesn't work because API which I used only support https in a pay plan :(

 # CRM front end app based on Vue JS-Freamwork